DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-23-filtering-applications.md

 If we let users paginate
 Then pages will be shorter and quicker to load

+## Design rationale

+On large screens, the filter is positioned on the left and starts open in order to give it equal weighting with the application list.
+This way it's easy to spot.

+If the filter was above the list, it would push the list down and potentially out of view.
+It also lets the user see the list at the same time as the filters.
+On small screens, the filter is partially overlaid for the same reason.

+The filter lets users select and submit multiple filters in a batch which is more efficient than a filter that only let users select one filter at time.

+The ‘Apply filters’ button is at the top so that it has the best chance of being seen, especially if there are lots of filters.

+The selected filters are duplicated as a group at the top so it's obvious which filters are applied.
+And  they can be deselected without having to find the selected checkbox in the long list of options below which might be off screen.

+Small checkboxes are used to make them less prominent so that users can focus on the page content.

+The width of the page is wider to accomodate the filter.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [